rticommunity/rtiperftest/srcDoc/examples.rst

     }

 - **register_custom_type_dynamic**:
-    This function is used to set your DynamicData before been register.
+    This function is used to set your DynamicData before been register.It is only required for key types.
     The function takes two arguments:

-        - A reference to the full DDS_DynamicData.
+        - A reference to the full DDS_DynamicData object.
         - A specific number unique for every key.

 ::

     void register_custom_type_dynamic(DDS_DynamicData & data, unsigned long key) {
-        // TODO initialize DDS_DynamicData to be registered DDS_ReturnCode_t retcode = data.set_long(
+        // TODO initialize DDS_DynamicData object to be registered DDS_ReturnCode_t retcode = data.set_long(
                 "custom_type.test_long",
                 DDS_DYNAMIC_DATA_MEMBER_ID_UNSPECIFIED,